lukso-network/tools-lsp-factory/docs/deployment/universal-profile.md

 <script/>
 ```

 LSPFactory will create five resized versions of the passed image, with max sizes of `1800x1800`, `1024x1024`, `640x640`, `320x320`, `180x180`.
-These resized images will be set inside the `LSP3Metadata` and attached to the `ERC725Account`.
+These resized images will be set inside the `LSP3Metadata` and attached to the `ERC725Account` contract.

 <!-- #### Using Image Buffers